 Anglicans have a world-wide communion of churches.
 How does that work?

-P102 Evangelism Remixed: Learning from Biblical Narratives of Conversion
+P102 Evangelism Remixed: Learning from Biblical Narratives of Conversion.
+REGISTRATION NOW CLOSED.

 Instructor: The Rev. Dr. Judy Paulsen, Professor of Evangelism, Director of the Institute of Evangelism,